Timalm90/Eloquent-Coffee-Co/ProjectPlan.md

 5. **Seeded Data**
    - Use realistic coffee names, origins, and intensities.
-   - One image per type.
+   - One image per type (Or use an Array of suffixes ie. 01.png, 02.png etc)

 ---